uniba-swt/swtbahn-cli/README.md

 is not the same as the one at the server
 * If the user issues `swtbahn admin shutdown` and the system was running
 * If the user issues `swtbahn config`

+### Logging Format Notes
+We try to use a consistent logging format in all request handlers.
+Description:
+- Before the first log, validation of request data and server state is performed.
+If validation fails, a log is printed that starts with "Request: ", followed by a phrase that describes the request name.
+Then a " - " and afterwards the reason for why the validation/state check failed.
+- If validation has passed, a log is made that signifies the "start" of processing the request.
+This consists of: "Request: (request name) - (key parameters of the request)".
+For example, if we request to release a certain route, it looks like this: "Request: Release route - route: %s", where "%s" is replaced by the route id that is to be released.
+- During request processing, after the "start" log, there may be further logs.
+These start in the same way, but may have more parameter data.
+And after the parameters, there can be a " - " followed by a string that describes what is currently happening.
+If an error occurs, the log level is LOG_ERR and that is the last log message sent by this request handler (rule: whenever LOG_ERR log is logged by request handler, that is the last log it will make before returning).
+- At the "end" of the request processing, if there is no error, the "start" log is repeated, but now with " - finished" at the end.
+- Experimental Feature/To be discussed: Some (few) request handlers will not log a separate "start" and "finish" log.
+In that case, they log only one log, which ends on " - done".

+The above description may be a bit confusing, so lets look at a concrete example.
+Say, we want to change the state of point "point10" to the state "normal".
+We send a request, and from the request handler we will then see the following logs:
+1. Level LOG_NOTICE; Log: "Request: Set point - point: point10 state: normal"
+2. Level LOG_NOTICE; Log: "Request: Set point - point: point10 state: normal - finished"
+This means the point switch has been initiated successfully.

+Now, to compare, let's say we forget to pass the state, so it is NULL.
+We then get the following logs from the request handler:
+1. Level LOG_ERR; Log: "Request: Set point - invalid parameters"
+So, we can see that the validation failed.
+We get a log on the LOG_ERR level, so that will be the last log from this call to the request handler.

+Now, what if we pass a state that is not NULL but also not a valid state for our point?
+Let's pass the state "foobar" and point "point10":
+1. Level LOG_NOTICE; Log: "Request: Set point - point: point10 state: foobar"
+2. Level LOG_ERR; Log: "Request: Set point - point: point10 state: foobar - invalid parameters"
+So, now it wasn't picked up by the validation, but later.
+Again, since we got a log on the LOG_ERR level, this is the last log we can expect from this call to the request handler.